SpiderOak/crypton-web/docs/concepts/accounts.md

 ## Creating accounts

-Here is an exmaple of generating an account:
+Here is an example of generating an account:

 ````javascript
 var username = prompt('Username?');